 Experience software Thursday, building atop the awesome update from last

 month that lets you play local co-op games with your faraway friends—even if they don’t have gaming machines.
+The update adds the ability to broadcast your games to both Twitch

 and YouTube Gaming at a buttery-smooth 60 frames per second at 1080p